jonathanalgar/CustomCode-Analyzer/README.md

 ### Technical Primer

-When you upload your project's built assembly to the ODC Portal, it does not have access to the underlying code—the ODC Portal checks compliance with the rules by reflecting on assembly's metadata.
+When you upload your project's built assembly to the ODC Portal, it does not have access to the underlying code—the ODC Portal checks compliance with the rules by reflecting on the assembly's metadata.

 This component, built from scratch, implements the rules using the rich code analysis APIs of [Roslyn](https://github.com/dotnet/roslyn), the .NET compiler.

+#### Analyzer phases

+The analyzer operates in two distinct phases, registered through the Roslyn `AnalysisContext`:

+1. **Symbol analysis phase** – Triggered by `RegisterSymbolAction`, this phase performs immediate syntax and semantic analysis on individual declarations as you type.
+For example, when you declare a method, the analyzer instantly checks if its name starts with an underscore and reports a violation if it does (`NameBeginsWithUnderscoresRule`).
+These diagnostics appear immediately in your IDE's Problems window.

+2. **Compilation end phase** – Registered via `RegisterCompilationEndAction`, this phase runs after all symbols have been processed and the semantic model is complete.
+For example, it ensures exactly one `[OSInterface]` exists across your entire codebase by maintaining a `ConcurrentDictionary` of interface declarations and validating their uniqueness (`NoSingleInterfaceRule` or `ManyInterfacesRule`).
+These diagnostics may appear with a slight delay as they require complete semantic analysis.

 ## How to use